aaronfreeman/aws-tomcat-deploy/README.md

 	deleteOldLogs = true			// If true the script will delete old server logs when it deploys

 	useS3 = false					// If true the script will upload the war to an S3 bucket and pull it down from there on each server
 												// this is useful if you deploy from a machine with slow internet so you don't have to upload the war
 												// to each server
 	s3bucket = ''					// The name of the S3 bucket to use, the script will delete the war from the bucket once the deploy is done

+	usePrivateIpAddress = false // This tells the script to use the EC2 server's private IP address.
+This is useful if the script is being run
-	pingServer = true				// True if you want the script to ping the server after start up to make sure it is running pingProtocol = 'http'			// The protocol to use on the ping pingPath = '/'					// The url path to ping
+	                      			// from within a VPC and the server is not accessable outside the VPC pingServer = true				// True if you want the script to ping the server after start up to make sure it is running pingProtocol = 'http'			// The protocol to use on the ping pingPath = '/'					// The url path to ping